 1. Create a game plan.

-Home base cities are the places you’ll spend the most time in and use as launch pads for your sightseeing adventures.
+Launch cities are the main cities, where you’ll spend the most time in and use as home bases for your sightseeing adventures.
 It’s a city you’ll be arriving into and probably anchoring in.
 They make great cities to do day trips from.

 5. Determining length of stay in each city

-When I research the above, I realize the route I have may not work with my time frame.
+Researching my above itinerary, I discovered the route wouldn’t work with my time frame.
 Thailand is a medium to large country.
 Point-to-point travel to any of my cities- bus or train- will take anywhere from 7-10 hour…that’s almost half a day!
 So I had to slice things down.

 7. Re-adjust the itinerary route.